JShallenberger/Supreme-Bootcamp-Homework/Homework-Week-16/readme.md

 - Bonus command to output results into a new text file named `zenmapscan.txt`:

+  * `nmap -sV -oN zenmapscan.txt 192.168.0.10`

 - Zenmap vulnerability script command:

+  * `nmap --script ftp-vsftpd-backdoor,smb-enum-shares 192.168.0.10

 - Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability:

+  * READ/WRITE access to Samba.

   2. Why is it dangerous:

+  * Anyone can read or write to the vulnerable files.

   3. What mitigation strategies can you recommendations for the client to protect their server:

+  * Update Samba,

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.